-In Week 1 the professor will report students as 'No Show' if students do not provide any submissions on the lesson.
-While in Week 2 through Week 10, students must complete the majority of assignments each week to be considered in attendance and actively participating in the course.
-For example, if there are five submissions for the lesson, students must complete three of the five submissions.
+In Week 1 the professor will report students as 'No Show' if students do not provide any submissions.
+While in Week 2 through Week 6, students must complete the majority of assignments each week to be considered in attendance and actively participating in the course.
+For example, if there are five submissions students must complete three of the five submissions.
 If students are absent two weeks during this time period, they will be administratively withdrawn from the course.